Dehydrated Sweet Potato Treats:

 When your sweet potatoes have totally cooled down, vacuum seal them.

-I didn't bother to add an oxygen absorber because these treats will be eaten within a week!
+I didn't add an oxygen absorber because these treats will be eaten within a week!

 Note that I wrote on the sealed bag what they are (plain sweet potato chips) and the date.